 - Survivors are able to rebuild trust in oral health professionals and this extends to other health professionals.
 They develop confidence in their ability to handle dental appointments, and this capability is taken into other areas of their lives. - Survivors can smile, eat, kiss, speak, and sleep comfortably again, without pain and embarrassment.
-This improves their self-confidence, self-worth, quality of their relationships, ability to gain employment and find partners, ability to release shame and guilt and heal from their trauma. - Clinicians and students feel confident and competent in managing the many sensitivities and complexities involved in working with survivors of trauma, anxious and phobic patients.
-The deeper connection developed with patients leads to a much better quality of care.
-Their professional fulfilment grows from this highly rewarding work, which transforms people's lives
+This improves their self-confidence, self-worth, the quality of their relationships, ability to gain employment and find partners, ability to release shame and guilt, and heal from their trauma.

+Clinicians and students feel confident and competent in managing the many sensitivities and complexities involved in working with survivors of trauma, anxious and phobic patients.
+The deeper connection they develop with patients leads to a much better quality of care.
+Their professional fulfilment grows from this highly rewarding work, which transforms people's lives.

-We are looking for:
+The service is currently looking for:

-Partners, support in-kind and donations, in particular:
+Partners, support in-kind, and donations, in particular:

-- Expressions of interest to join our Advisory Board

-- A venue from which to run the trauma-informed dental clinic

-- Donation of dental materials and equipment
+- Expressions of interest to join the Board of Directors. - A venue from which to run the trauma-informed dental clinic. - Donation of dental materials and equipment. - Financial and business development advice. - Help to set up a website. - Investors and funding opportunities.

-- Legal assistance

-- Financial and business development advice

-- Investors

-What our partners have to gain:
+What partners have to gain:

-- Be part of a world first movement that is gathering momentum. - Increased global reach and brand awareness. - Huge media interest in this service and story (many media contacts already primed). - Association with an ethical and inclusive dental service. - Help thousands of people access dental care who are currently excluded from it.
+- Help many thousands of Australians to access dental care who are currently excluded from it. - Be part of a world first movement that is gathering momentum. - Increased global reach and brand awareness. - Huge media interest in this service and story with many media contacts already primed. - Association with an ethical and inclusive dental service.